NorESMhub/NorESM/doc/diagnostics/diag_run.rst

 in the climatology and time-series computations.
 The ocean (blom) and its biogeochemistry (hamocc) have been developed in-house.

 Please note, the ocean component of the NorESM2, BLOM, is an updated version of MICOM.
 It is named MICOM in NorESM1 for CMIP5 experiments and in NorESM2 for many (but not all) CMIP6 experiments.
-Therefore, for experiments with MICOM as the ocean component of NorESM, `-m micom` should be used in the command line option for ``diag_run``.
+Therefore, for experiments with MICOM as the ocean component of NorESM, `-m micom` can be used in the command line option for ``diag_run``.
+To compare a simulation with either MICOM or BLOM to the other (`model1-model2` diagnostics), you can either use `-m micom` or `-m blom`.
+Both options should work.

-diag_run has two modes:
+#`diag_run` has two modes:

 -  an “active-mode”, for which diag_run runs the diagnostic scripts
 -  a “passive-mode”, for which diag_run only configures the scripts.